wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/2-what-is-msix.md

 - Resistance to tampering.
 After an MSIX package has been expanded into an MSIX image, the latter is read-only and locked down for modification by the operating system.

 > [!TIP]
-> With MSIX, you can package and distribute Win32 applications by using Microsoft Store.
+> With MSIX, you can package and distribute Win32 applications by using the Microsoft Store.

 ## What's inside an MSIX package?